ava-ia/core/README.md

   .catch(error => console.log(state))
 ```

-If the promise is successful will return a `object` with the state which contains the result of the processor and intents.
+If the promise is successful it will return a `object` with the state which contains the result of the processor and intents.
 The attributes of the *state* are:

   - `rawSentence`: contains an *string* with the origin sentence.
   - `language`: contains an *string* ISO code for language (cca2) of the sentence.